drburke3/FastMagnitudeComparator/README.md

 Each component ideally should be:
 1.)
 Described in structural Verilog for future optimization, as opposed to behavioral.
 2.)
 Scale well so as to support varying bit-widths and high-dimensional vector resolutions.
 3.)
-Time-critical paths expressed in AND-INV form to leverage the OpenLane2 ABC9 logic optimizer which uses AIG graphs.
+Time-critical paths expressed in AND-INV form to leverage the OpenLane2 ABC9 logic optimizer which internally exploits AIG graphs.

 This prototype circuit is intentionally unclocked for measurements, and can be easily modified as a windowing-comparator for inference field requirements.